|Distance||177 miles (285 km)|

 If passengers are traveling by train from Hamburg to Copenhagen, they can offset some of the cost by booking tickets ahead of time.
 Deutsche Bahn releases tickets between three and six months in advance.
 So if you know your travel dates, then this is the best time to make a booking.
 Another way of securing cheaper tickets is by opting for slower connections with multiple connections along the way.
 Lastly, always endeavor to travel outside the peak hours since the tickets are cheaper than during the rush hours.

 The rule of buying in advance to save money is not only valid when booking a flight but also for train travel.
 Train tickets are generally on sale 6 months before the departure date.
 Some train booking tips from us:

-Travel between Hamburg, Germany and Copenhagen, Denmark by train is: Partially open.
+Travel by train between Hamburg, Germany and Copenhagen, Denmark is: Partially open.

-International entry status: Entry is partially open for citizens and permanent residents of Germany
+International entry is allowed for: Entry is partially open for citizens and permanent residents of Germany

 What are the requirements?

 The government of Germany has imposed these measures to reduce the spread of COVID-19: